 Friendly stingrays at Gibbs Cay.

-snorkelling reefs near Grand Turk can only be reached by boat, so if you’re looking to do some underwater exploring, we definitely recommend that you take one of the dedicated snorkelling boat cruises offered by one of the local dive companies.
+snorkeling reefs near Grand Turk can only be reached by boat, so if you’re looking to do some underwater exploring, we definitely recommend that you take one of the dedicated snorkeling boat cruises offered by one of the local dive companies.

 These tours visit the shallow reefs that surround many of the uninhabited

 islands and cays off Grand Turk.
 There’s plenty to see as the waters of the Turks and Caicos teem with sea life.

 Reef fish are everywhere, including angelfish, snappers, groupers, wrasse, blue tangs, French grunts, horse-eye jacks, butterflyfish, damselfish, and triggerfish, as well as the uniquely-shaped trumpetfish and porcupinefish.

 One of the most common marine species in the Turks and Caicos is the parrotfish, and this colorful fish plays a tremendous part in

 creating and replenishing our spectacular beaches.
 Almost every reef in the country supports a school of parrotfish, so you’ll be able to see sand creation in action as they scrap algae off the reef and break down old corals.

 The beach at Gibbs Cay, Turks and Caicos.